The Santa Cruz Banana Belt: Gardening in the County's Most Balanced Microclimate

-If you live in the stretch between Capitola and Aptos - especially in the hills just inland from the coast - you've stumbled into one of Santa Cruz County's best-kept gardening secrets: the Banana Belt.
+If you live in the stretch between Capitola and Aptos, especially in the hills just inland from the coast, you've stumbled into one of Santa Cruz County's best-kept gardening secrets: the Banana Belt.

 This narrow zone combines the best of coastal and inland conditions: mild winters with minimal frost, warm (but not extreme) summers, good sunshine without the daily marine layer, and stable temperatures that make year-round gardening not just possible but easy.